TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/InvitationApi.md

 with tiledb.cloud.rest_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = tiledb.cloud.rest_api.InvitationApi(api_client)
-    invitation = 'invitation_example' # str | the id of invitation about to be accepted
+    invitation = 'invitation_example' # str | the ID of invitation about to be accepted

     try:
         api_instance.accept_invitation(invitation)